developer-srj/developer-srj/README.md

 - **WEB Hosting (cPanel & hPanel)**: Managing websites like a pro 🌐, from domains to databases, all with a few clicks 🖱️.
 - **WEB Apps**: Building the web 🕸️, one quirky, awesome app at a time.
 - **VS Code**: My trusty sidekick for coding marathons 🏃‍♂️💻, with extensions for everything and anything!
-- **Kali & Hacking OS**: My go-to for channeling the inner hacker 🕶️💻, cracking codes, and finding vulnerabilities 🛡️.
+- **Kali & Parrot OS**: My go-to for channeling the inner hacker 🕶️💻, cracking codes, and finding vulnerabilities 🛡️.
 - **MS Office (Excel)**: Where I turn data into charts 📊 and unleash the power of formulas like a spreadsheet sorcerer 🔮.